 Aboriginal Heritage Site works were undertaken during 2022 on the Mod 5 site prior to the construction commencement of the SWOE.
 Approximately 800 artefacts were salvaged as part of the MSL055 management measures.
 A report has been prepared detailing the outcomes of the measurement measures.
+No artefacts were salvaged during the reporting period.

-Five scarred trees were relocated from the SWOE (Mod 5) to a temporary storage area South-East of the quarry pit following the involvement and advice of the Peppertree Quarry Aboriginal Heritage Management committee (AHMC).
-A decision has been made by the AHMC for the display and final location (within the Peppertree quarry site) of the 5 scarred trees that will be erected during the 2023 reporting period following a conservation and preservation report being developed by a specialist consultant.
+Five scarred trees were relocated from the South-East of the quarry pit due to the expansion of the pit footprint to a temporary storage area South-West of the quarry pit following the involvement and advice of the Peppertree Quarry Aboriginal Heritage Management committee (AHMC).
+A decision to develop and confirm design with the AHMC the future display of the scar trees within the Peppertree quarry site will be undertaken during the 2024 reporting period.